Suicide Squad (2016 film): Filming

 Filming began on April 13, 2015, in Toronto.
 On April 26 and 27, filming took place at Hy's Steakhouse.
 A "snowstorm" scene was filmed on April 29 on Adelaide St. and in Ching Lane.
 On May 5, a few major scenes were filmed in downtown Toronto next to Yonge and Dundas Square.
-Principal photography wrapped in August 2015 after additional filming took place in Chicago, Illinois.
+Principal photography wrapped on August 28, 2015 after additional filming took place in Chicago, Illinois.
 The visual effects were later provided by Moving Picture Company, Sony Pictures Imageworks, Mammal Studios and Ollin VFX and Supervised by Robert Winter, Mark Breakspaer, Gregory D. Liegey, Charlie Iturriaga and Jerome Chen as the Production Supervisor.

 Post-production

 The film had a troubled post-production.
 Editor John Gilroy left the project in early 2016, leading to Charles Roven recommending Lee Smith to Ayer "to take a slightly different approach, but not totally change the tone of the movie with his work".
 Smith created Ayer's final picture-locked director's cut based on Gilroy's Assemblies, and remains credited as an editor in the final film.
 This cut ran roughly 143 minutes, contained no additional music outside of Steven Price's score, and had a linear arrangement of scenes.
 Additional editor Kevin Hickman confirmed the tone and pacing was militaristic and akin to Black Hawk Down.
 Warner executives worked on a different cut than Ayer's, with assistance from the company that had made the film's teaser, and tested it against a "somber" version Ayer presented.
 Roven noted that second cut was not Smith's cut, but by an unknown editor.
 Ayer later confirmed that this version was a modified version of the studio's cut.
 After both versions tested near-identically, the studio decided to do reshoots to reach a place of "consensus" between the two versions.

 Reshoots written by Geoff Johns ensued in 2016 following Warner's desire to compromise the tested cuts together and make a more light-hearted film overall; it was reported the reshoots cost as much as $22 million (more than the typical $6–10 million that additional filming costs).
 It was also confirmed that Zack Snyder filmed a scene with the Flash while shooting Justice League in London, while Ayer was in post-production on Suicide Squad.
 These reshoots included an almost entirely different third act from the original, and new versions of scenes featuring Harley Quinn and the Joker to make their relationship less abusive and more appealing to teenage audiences.
 Ayer confirmed that the film was completed on June 24, 2016.